stevleibelt/trainee/packageManager/composer/README.md

         * create a simple console command or application
    * beautify your composer.json to get familiar with the options

-* answere yourself the following questions
+## Answere Yourself the Following Questions

 * what is a package manager?
 * what is a dependency?
 * what is a composer.json file?
 * what is a composer.lock file?
 * what is the difference between "install" and "update"
 * how can i install "dev" versions of a dependency?
 * can i update only a single dependency?
     * if so, how?
 * can you list other package managers (other languages included)?
 * what does "minimum-stability"
 * where can i find other dependencies?
     * is this the only way?
 * what is autoloading?
     * does composer help me with autoloading?
     * how to use it in a project?
     * what is psr-4 autoloading?
         * what is psr?
     * can i configure composer autoloading that way to support non psr autoloading?
         * if so, what kind of options do i have?
 * what is semantic versioning?
 * can i add special dependencies when i am in development mode?
 * should i limit the version number?
     * what is a major version?
     * what is a minor version?
     * what is a patched version?
 * any remarks how composer is handling dependencies?